Homeowners Associations

 Representatives from all homeowner and neighborhood associations are invited to attend community resource meetings sponsored by the City of Lacey.

-Meetings are held on a quarterly basis with a variety of topics presented.
-Check back soon for the schedule of the 2024 quarterly meetings!
+Meetings are held quarterly with a variety of topics presented.

 SOUTH SOUND HOA ACADEMY